pratiksinha-kol/Terraform-Learning/learn-terraform-aws-instance/variables_and_outputs/Readme.md

 Files named exactly **terraform.tfvars** or **terraform.tfvars.json**
 Any files with names ending in **.auto.tfvars** or **.auto.tfvars.json**

+IF you have a `terraform.tfvars` file, these variables are automatically loaded.
+Just run `terraform plan` to confirm.

+Now, if you have multiple variable files, terraform wouldn't know which file to load.
+So to load the appropriate tfvars file, type `terraform plan -var-file filename.tfvars`.
+This `filename.tfvars` is NOT automatically loaded.

+However, if you want this file to be AUTOMATICALLY loaded you need to rename the file.
+In our case it would be `filename.auto.tfvars`

+There is another way to load the variables in CLI which is much more dynamic.
+- ` tf plan -var=VARIABLE_NAME="value" ` (SINGLE PARAMATER)
+- `tf plan -var=VARIABLE_NAME_1="value1" -var=VARIABLE_NAME_2="value2" ` (MULTIPLE PARAMETER)

 ##

 ### Variable Definition Precedence